-Walk Leaders are the most integral part to a Health Walk.
-From offering the friendly welcome at the start of the walk, to keeping walkers safe and happy during the walk, they make the hundreds of walks taking place across Scotland fun, accessible and free!
+Walk Leaders are the most integral part of a Health Walk.
+From offering a friendly welcome at the start of the walk, to keeping walkers safe and happy during the walk, they make the hundreds of walks taking place across Scotland fun, accessible and free!

 All volunteers receive our Paths for All Walk Leader training to give them the skills and confidence to lead walks in their community.

-They also receive ongoing support from either a local project coordinator or one of our Path for All Development Officers, progression training and the opportunity to be part of something big that is really making the difference to people in Scotland.
+They also receive ongoing support from either a local project coordinator or one of our Paths for All Development Officers, progression training and the opportunity to be part of something big that is really making a difference to people in Scotland.

-Volunteers get the opportunity to be involved in our annual Volunteer Awards which recognises their achievements and can be part of other events and campaigns throughout the year such as the Big Fit Walk.
+Volunteers get the opportunity to be involved in our annual Volunteer Awards which recognises their achievements and can be part of other events and campaigns throughout the year.

-With over 100 Walking for Health projects managing Health Walks across Scotland, there are lots of volunteering opportunities to take advantage of.
+With hundreds of Walking for Health projects managing Health Walks across Scotland, there are lots of volunteering opportunities to take advantage of.
 If you're interested in becoming a volunteer, get in touch with your local project today.